Zowe-Java-SDK/JobRunner/README.md

 # JobRunner

-Following project provides a way to define a set of jobs to be submitted together in like a multi batch process on your z/OS instance.
+The following program provides a way to define a set of jobs to be submitted together on your z/OS instance.

-It can be used to automate a set of jobs to be submitted on a scheduled basis using for instance Jenkins.
+It can be used to automate a set of jobs to be submitted on a scheduled basis using, for instance, Jenkins.

-Each job is submitted in an asynchronous way via a thread pool.
-Threads speeds up completion time and exceptions are easily isolated from each other.
+Each job is submitted in an asynchronous manner, speeding up execution and completion time.

 Project demonstrates the usage of [Zowe Client Java SDK](https://github.com/zowe/zowe-client-java-sdk).